 Machu Picchu was built around 1450 by the Inca emperor Pachacuti as a royal estate or retreat.
 The citadel is situated on a mountain ridge above the Sacred Valley, which lies in the heart of the Andes.
 Huayna Picchu towers over the ancient ruins and provides an impressive backdrop to the site.

 The exact purpose of Huayna Picchu remains unclear.
-Still, it is believed that the Incas constructed a series of terraces, temples, and other structures on the mountain, which were integrated into the larger Machu Picchu complex.
+Still, the Incas cleverly managed to build a series of terraces, temples, and other structures on the mountain, which were integrated into the larger Machu Picchu complex.
 Some researchers theorize that Huayna Picchu may have served as a religious site, a fortress, or a watchtower.

 Weather